CFCorp/CFApi2/README.md

 - Redis

 ### How to setup for dummy's
-#### Recommended is Linux
+#### Recommended is Linux/Unix
-Download & install composer and after that run this in the project directory `composer install --optimize-autoloader`.
+Download & install Python and Rust for this project then run these 2 commands `cd FrontEnd && Python3 index.py`.
+`cd BackEnd/neat-api && cargo run`

 Change stuff in the `.env` to make it be able to connect to the database and set the right logging level

 ##### Setup database
-Change the correct variables in your own `.env` file and then run the migration command with `php` that is built-in to this `php artisan migrate:fresh`
+Change the correct variables in your own `.env` file then run `cargo run` it will auto populate the database

 # How to do oauth tokens
 ### Endpoints